Successful AI transformation through strong leadership communication

 EU AI Act: Regulatory framework for future-proof AI strategies

 With the EU AI Act, the European Union has established a binding framework for regulating the development and use of AI technologies.
-This particularly affects high-risk applications such as facial recognition, automated decision-making, scoring systems, and AI used in safety-critical environments.
+This particularly affects high-risk applications, including facial recognition, automated decision-making, scoring systems, and AI used in safety-critical environments.

 For companies based in Europe, this necessitates systematically reviewing existing AI strategies, processes, and systems and aligning them with the new legal requirements.
 AI compliance thereby becomes an integral component of modern corporate governance.